aleksandar-babic/aws-cf-s3-rds/README.md

 - Run initial CodeBuild build (any commit will also trigger build)

 > Only prerequirement for this template is VPC with IGW

+> This example uses hardcoded Lambda function written in Python that connects to RDS and fetches todos from db table.